nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * Parameters can be in any order.<br>
   e.g. if the command specifies `-n NAME -t NOTE_TITLE`, `-t NOTE_TITLE -n NAME` is also acceptable.

+* `Person ID` is the number that is on the left of the person's name in each person card.

 * Extraneous parameters for commands that do not take in parameters (such as `help`, `list contact`, and `exit`) will be ignored.<br>
   e.g. if the command specifies `help 123`, it will be interpreted as `help`.